Veterinarian with dog

 Meloxicam oral suspension

-Meloxicam oral suspension is an FDA-approved non-steroidal, anti-inflammatory prescription medication (NSAID) used to help pets with degenerative or inflammatory joint conditions, such as osteoarthritis, rheumatoid arthritis, or juvenile rheumatoid arthritis.
+It is an FDA-approved non-steroidal, anti-inflammatory prescription medication (NSAID) used to help pets with degenerative or inflammatory joint conditions, such as osteoarthritis, rheumatoid arthritis, or juvenile rheumatoid arthritis.
 It helps alleviate pain, allowing your pet to live a happier and healthier life.
 In addition, NSAIDs improve your dog’s overall mobility by relieving joint pain and inflammation.
 This medicine may be used for other purposes; ask your veterinarian if you have questions.

-Meloxicam is available in the following forms:
+It is available in the following forms:

 1. Oral liquid, 1.5 mg/mL (equivalent to 0.05 mg per drop) and 0.5 mg/mL (equivalent to 0.02 mg per drop).
-Meloxicam Oral Suspension 0.5 mg/mL: 15 mL and 30 mL dropper bottles with measuring syringe.
-Meloxicam Oral Suspension 1.5 mg/mL: 10, 32, 100, and 180 mL dropper bottles with measuring syringe.
+Oral Suspension 0.5 mg/mL: 15 mL and 30 mL dropper bottles with measuring syringe.
+Oral Suspension 1.5 mg/mL: 10, 32, 100, and 180 mL dropper bottles with measuring syringe.
 You can easily give oral suspension to your pet using the syringe that comes with the medicine.
 Best of all, you can even disguise it in your pet’s favorite wet food.
 Before giving the oral liquid, shake the bottle well.
 Carefully measure the dose as directed by your veterinarian.

 3. Injection (5 mg/mL solution for injection) is approved for a single injection to control pain associated with surgery in cats and dogs.
 Injectable forms for dogs and cats are available for veterinarian use only.